Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I'm like, you've got to have boundaries.

-You've got to, you know, you've got to look after yourself.
+You've got to look after yourself.

-Can't give from an empty cup, yada yada yada.
+Can't give from an empty cup, yada, yada, yada.

 Me?

-Push, push, push, push, push, push.
+Push, push, push.

 Okay.